ericoulster/Dashboard-Samples/README.md

 # Dashboard-Samples
 Iteratively designed BI dashboards using open data sets

+It is worth noting that the pieces in this portfolio do not reflect my best work.
+Rather, they reflect work that I am allowed to share.

 I will be uploading dashboards using various BI tools to this repository.

 These examples are not to show off my analytical skills, merely my technical proficiency with the programs.